galette/smarty-xgettext/README.md

 # tsmarty2c.php - the command line utility

+## Fork for Galette; which uses a function, not a block.

 `tsmarty2c.php` - A command line utility that rips gettext strings from smarty source files and converts them to `.pot` (PO-Template).

 This utility will scan templates for `{t}...{/t}` placeholders for translation strings